kuzzleio/sdk-csharp/doc/1/controllers/auth/get-current-user/index.md

 code: true
 type: page
 title: GetCurrentUserAsync
-description: Returns the profile object for the user linked to the `JSON Web Token`
+description: Returns the profile object for the user linked to the `JSON Web Token`.
 ---

 # GetCurrentUserAsync